Self-Esteem & Identity Support in Des Moines

 Meet Affirming Providers

 All of our therapists and medication providers at Daybreak are knowledgeable and attuned to the needs of the LGBTQIA+ community, ensuring affirming care across the practice.
-For clients seeking specialized support, Rachel T., Alex B., and Salvi A., (Medication) are a few of our clinicians who focus specifically on self-esteem and identity navigation for LGBTQIA+ individuals:
+For clients seeking specialized support, Rachel T., Alex B., and are a few of our clinicians who focus specifically on self-esteem and identity navigation for LGBTQIA+ individuals:

 These providers bring expertise, empathy, and a deep understanding of the unique mental health challenges faced by LGBTQIA+ clients.